Log Management and Analytics

 Example: Standard port 80 vhost config for a site including a custom forensic log:

-[quote] ServerName example.com ServerAdmin webmaster@example.com DocumentRoot /var/www/example.com LogLevel info ssl:warn ErrorLog /var/www/example.com/logs/error.log CustomLog /var/www/example.com/logs/access.log example CustomLog /var/www/example.com/logs/forensic.log forensic [/quote]
+ServerName example.com ServerAdmin webmaster@example.com DocumentRoot /var/www/example.com LogLevel info ssl:warn ErrorLog /var/www/example.com/logs/error.log CustomLog /var/www/example.com/logs/access.log example CustomLog /var/www/example.com/logs/forensic.log forensic

 Usage notes:

-Once module is enabled, adding a %{forensic-id} variable to a regular log format string will include a forensic identifier in other logs, i.e.:
+Once module is enabled, adding a %{forensic-id} variable to a regular log format string will include a forensic identifier in other logs, such as in the following:

-Adds three new logging formats to the mod_log_config format specifications, including byte quantities received, sent, and transferred (combination of received and sent quantities).
-Normally included in the base Apache compile.
+This module adds three new logging formats to the mod_log_config format specifications, including byte quantities received, sent, and transferred (a combination of received and sent quantities).
+This module is normally included in the base Apache compile.

 LogIOTrackTTFB: Enables time tracking between the initial request read time and the moment the first byte response is sent.